Roenok/girldevelopit-rdu-access/readme.md

-> Please read our slide creation guidelines in [the wiki](https://github.com/girldevelopit/gdi-slides-template/wiki).
-Then, delete this banner and add the specifics about your class below.

-# Add Your Course Title Here
+# Introduction to Web Accessibility

-Slides and materials are hosted at [http://example.com/](http://example.com/).
+Slides and materials are hosted at [http://roenok.github.io/girldevelopit-rdu-access/](http://roenok.github.io/girldevelopit-rdu-access/).

+This is the official Girl Develop It Web Accessibility curriculum.
+This is a four-hour course, divided into two two-hour sessions.
+It was originally developed by Sylvia Richardson, with additional content from Aisha Blake.
+An update by Marcy Sutton converted it to a two-week class.
+There are four components: the course slides (class1.html and class2.html), a class activity handout (Kitten Alt text.docx), an HTML/CSS demo with two parts (demo.html and demo.css), and an instructor guide (Instructor Guide.docx).

 ## Course description

-Use this space for a short description of your course.
-We recommend using the description from your meetup event.

-**Cost:**

-**Dates:**

-**Location:**

-A limited number of scholarships are available for those with a financial hardship.
-To apply, contact us at...
+Who can use your websites?
+Are they accessible to as many people as possible?

+Web accessibility has traditionally described the process of enhancing websites for people with disabilities.
+Come to this class to learn more about developing with accessibility in mind—and building a better web experience for everyone.

+This two-week class will focus on general design principles, with some hands-on exercises.
+It is helpful to have basic knowledge of HTML and CSS.
+You should also plan to bring a laptop and some headphones to work along with the class.

 ### Prerequisites:

-List any prerequisites for this class, including any previous classes or the equivalent self-study or real-world skills.

 You should have:

-(a) taken Intro or Intermediate HTML/CSS through Girl Develop It, or
+(a) taken Intro to HTML/CSS through Girl Develop It, or (b) be familiar with the basics of HTML and CSS

-(b) built and managed websites on your own,

-**And also:**

-(a) taken intro to JavaScript through Girl Develop It, or

-(b) be familiar with syntax, arrays, conditionals, for and while loops, event handling, jQuery, AJAX requests, and handling JSON responses.

 ### Tech requirements:
  - Your laptop (Mac, PC, or Linux are all okay).
- - A modern web browser - either Chrome or Firefox with Firebug installed.
+ - A modern web browser - either Chrome or Firefox.
  - A text editor.
 We recommend Sublime Text 2 (free; available for Mac, PC, and Linux).

-### Topics covered:

- - The topics you plan to cover
- - Written in list form
- - Here's another one
+ - A set of headphones or earbuds